arisol121/arisol121/README.md

 After the agent has been installed successfully now I will verify the agent has been installed by running the command- sudo (systemctl status elastic-agent.service)

-Step 6.
-Now to verify the agent is working I will run the nmap command running this command will establish connections to any application listening
+**Step 7.** Now to verify the agent is working I will run the nmap command running this command will establish connections to any application listening

 <img width="375" alt="Screenshot 2024-03-06 085741" src="https://github.com/arisol121/arisol121/assets/79430449/cbbe967b-7dbc-4faf-9052-02a7b801ca23">

 <br />

-Step 7.
-Now to start querying and analyzing the logs in the siem go to the homepage and on the top left corner select the hamburger menu icon and scroll to the observability section and select Logs
+**Step 8.** Now to start querying and analyzing the logs in the siem go to the homepage and on the top left corner select the hamburger menu icon and scroll to the observability section and select Logs